• Skip to primary navigation

 Support Resources

-• When a parent loses a child, the pain and grief are immeasurable.
+When a parent loses a child, the pain and grief are immeasurable.
 Find out how to best support parents through the hardships of their loss.

 Bereaved Parents of the USA – This national, non-profit self-help group offers many resources for bereaved parents to help them rebuild their lives.

 CJ First Candle – This organization provides bereavement support to families who have suffered the loss of a baby from SIDS, SUID or stillbirth.
+If you are in need of immediate grief counseling, call: 1-800-221-7437.

 Parent Grief Support Directory – Find a wide array of local, national and international grief support resources for grieving parents.